Experienced Walnut Creek Theft Crime Lawyer: 925-208-4801

 Getting proper representation from a Walnut Creek theft crime attorney is important for your future.
 Call Thomas Daly Law, A Professional Corporation for help today: (925) 208-4801.

-Defining Theft Charges
+Defining Theft Charges in California

 There are a variety of theft crimes that you may be charged with.
 Sometimes, you may even be facing multiple charges.
 California draws a line between grand theft and petty theft.
 A number of different factors can affect the final charge, such as the value of what was allegedly stolen.
 Generally speaking, when the total value is below $950, it is considered petty theft, while above that amount is considered grand theft.